axatbhardwaj/Veridian/Docs/evaluator-agent.md

 ### Integration
 - The Evaluator Agent is a standalone service.
 - In the current architecture, it is called directly by the **Client Agent** (`demo/` script) for content discovery before the purchase flow is initiated.
-- It can also be called by a content ingestion service (like the conceptual **Resource Server**) to price articles upon upload.
+- It can also be called by the **Veridian Service** during content ingestion to price articles upon upload.

 ---

 ### Notes
 - Max markdown size is 256 KB.
-- Price is clamped to $1–$5 (100–500 cents).
+- Price is clamped to $0.10–$0.50 (10–50 cents).
 - Keywords are normalized to lowercase and limited to up to 10.
 - Response includes `gemini` boolean field indicating whether AI analysis was used.